ManideepPaul/live-class-project-07/README.md

 <br>

-I was strugling to align `left-section` and `right-section`.
-After learning more about Flex-Box finally able to align them.
+Learned more about `z-index`.
+Used it on discount image.

-- It took me around **2 hour 30 min** max to complete the project.
+- It took me around **3 hour 20 min** to complete the project.

 <br>